-Madoff, for one, had a reputation that preceded him and credentials that were formidable enough to blow away any mortal being.
-He had served on the executive committee of the NASDAQ and was also the chairman of the board for several years.
+Madoff, for one, had a reputation that preceded him.
+His credentials were formidable enough to impress anyone.
+He served on the executive committee of the NASDAQ and was also the chairman of the board for several years.

-The bursting of Madoff bubble created waves everywhere, even the world of business literature was awash.
-Much had already been written about the global financial meltdown, sub-prime goof-ups, credit freeze, Bear Stearns, Lehman Brothers.
-Madoff’s $50 billion grand betrayal had everyone scurrying for a piece of him.
+The bursting of the Madoff bubble created waves everywhere.
+Even the world of business literature was awash.
+Much had already been written about the global financial meltdown, sub-prime goof-ups, credit freeze, Bear Stearns, Lehman Brothers, etc. But Madoff’s $50 billion grand betrayal sent everyone scurrying for a piece of him.

 Madoff scandal broke on 8th Dec 2008.
-And by the references in the book, it’s quite clear that the author had wrapped up his research on Bernie Madoff and his dirty work by January 2009.
+And by the references in the book, it’s quite clear that the author wrapped up his project on Bernie Madoff and his dirty work by January 2009.

 There is no doubt in my mind that the author was in a hurry to publish this book.
 After all, when it’s a $50 billion con game exposé, you can be rest assured that even those resting in the graves would be itching for the low-down.

 Right from the first chapter, Sander gets down to the brass tacks.
-He expands upon the various con artists that existed before Bernie Madoff and reasons why Madoff is the granddaddy of them all.
+He talks about the various con artists that existed before Bernie Madoff and reasons why Madoff is the granddaddy of them all.

-Sander takes the readers through the facts, whatever little were available by January’09 end about the scandal.
-He relies on a lot of assumptions and second-hand confirmations, the credibility of some of which could be dubious.
+He takes the readers through the facts, whatever little were available by January’09 end about the scandal.
+At the same time, he relies on a lot of assumptions and second-hand confirmations, the credibility of some of which could be dubious.

 I admire the author for his forthright attitude in his admission of the lack of availability of facts.
 That said he leaves no stone unturned when it comes to research.